akszoszk/akszoszk.github.io/_news/announcement_1.md

 related_posts: false
 ---

-🤞 Keeping fingers crossed for my application to the START 2023 programme for young researchers organized by the <a href="https://www.fnp.org.pl/en/">Foundation for Polish Science.</a>
+🤞 Keeping fingers crossed for my application to the START 2023 programme for young researchers organized by the Foundation for Polish Science.